cejutue/allimage/README.md

 # allimage
-some image encode/decode code(KTX2,WEBP,tif,jpg,png,SVG  and any more)
+some image encode/decode code
+support lists:
+(png
+tga
+jpg
+gif
+ktx
+dds
+crn
+ktx2
+webp
+tiff)

 you can add  all file in  your project.